 Revenue is measured at the fair value of consideration received or receivable and represents amounts receivable for goods and services provided in the normal course of business, net of discounts and other sales-related taxes.
-Revenue from the sale of good relates to the Exports in Food & Agro Products.
+Revenue from the sale of goods relates to the Exports in Food & Agro Products.
 Revenue is recognised once the performance obligation has been met.
-This is deemed to be when the goods and services have been collected by, or delivered to, the customer in accordance with the agreed delivery terms.
+This is deemed to be when the goods and services have been collected by, or delivered to, the cus the agreed delivery terms.

-Revenue is recognized to the extent that it is probable that the economic benefits will flow to the Firm and the revenue can be reliably measured in accordance with AS-9, Revenue Recognition.
-Sales are recognized on accrual basis, and only after transfer of services to the customer.
+Revenue is recognized to the extent that at is probable that the economic benefits will flow to the Firm and the revenue can be reliably measured in accordance with AS-9, Revenue Recognition.
+Sales are recognized on accrual basis, and only after